BioforestChain/developer.bfmeta.com/en/API_Reference/PC_full_node/Interface_list/transaction.md

 ## 14. Accept the rights exchange event

 ### 14.1 Create and accept token exchange event
+- Introduction
+    - Exchange a certain equity on one's own account for a certain frozen equity of others on the chain
+    - The signature of the corresponding exchange event for transactionSignature

 - The full name of the interface: `trBeExchangeAsset`
 - Interface abbreviation：`tbea`